• Skip to primary navigation

 Jump to Recipe

-Chocolate Chip cookies, cookies, chocolate, chocolate chip, recipe, yummy
+Chocolate Chip cookies, cookies, chocolate, chocolate chip, recipe, yummy this recipe

 Everyone needs a good chocolate chip cookie recipe.
 Don’t get me wrong, I’m not talking about some fancy, new age chocolate-cronut-chip-cruller-cookie thing (though that does sound interesting, at the very least!).
 I’m talking about a good ol’ fashioned chocolate chip cookie.
 Easy to make.
 No crazy ingredients required.
 Loved by everyone.